rabbitmq/rabbitmq-website/versioned_docs/version-3.13/oauth2-examples-auth0.md

 ---
-title: Use https://auth0.com/ as Auth 2.0 server
+title: Use auth0.com as OAuth 2.0 Server
 displayed_sidebar: docsSidebar
 ---
 <!--